WoSIS - Contributing institutions and experts

 - Scotland, a selection of soil profiles collated during the National Soil Inventory (NSIS1).

-- Switzerland, a large soil profile database collated by NABODAT.
+- Switzerland, a large soil profile dataset collated by NABODAT (Swiss Soil Dataset, Version 3.0 (nov.
+2018)).

 - Soil data from EuroGeoSurveys, compiled by Geological survey of Finland (url).